Code-Institute-Submissions/GuidoSillaste-Battleships-AprResub/README.md

 2 many errors every last function was like hell other then the if,elif and else

-None of the bugs i tried to fix were fixed

 No code breaking bugs remain

 ### Validator testing